-Even though social media is mainstream, there are surprisingly many companies who haven’t secured their online brand and the accounts that communicate it with their customers.
+Even though social media has become mainstream, there are surprisingly many companies who haven’t secured their social media accounts.
 How do I know this?
-Because on a regular basis, I’m asked about the best ways to safeguard your company social media accounts.
+Because on a regular basis, I’m asked about the ‘best ways to safeguard your company social media accounts.’

-We’ve all witnessed one or more major debacles when companies don’t set up their social media accounts correctly…and some barely make it out alive.
+We’ve all witnessed one or more embarrassing or dangerous debacles that happen when social media accounts are not secure.
+Let’s make sure it doesn’t happen to you.

 Here’s how to safeguard your company social media accounts.

 Let’s break this down into easy-to-digest parts.
-You can examine each one, figure out if you’re on the right track and make a course correction if necessary.
+You can examine each one, determine if you’re on the right track and make a course correction if necessary.

-Step 1: Always provide your social media manager (or really any employee) with a work email, one that you have control over, such as [email protected]
+Step 1: Always use work emails for social media Admins.
+Provide your social media manager (or really any employee) with a work email, one that you as the owner have control over, such as [email protected]

-Step 2: Setting up Instagram.
-Make sure your social media manager uses that specific email as the profile login.
-If something happens (they leave, your terminate them, they become unable to perform their job, etc), you’ll have control over that email and you’ll change the password immediately.
+If something happens (they leave, you terminate them, they become unable to perform their job, etc), you’ll have control over that email and you’ll change the password immediately.

 Step 3: Setting up Facebook.
-All Facebook Business Pages are created and set up using a personal profile (you log in through a personal account to access the Business Page).
-I always recommend using something like I suggested earlier, “[email protected]” to set up the personal profile for the company.
+All Facebook Business Pages are created and set up using a personal profile (ie: you log in through a personal account to access the Business Page).
+I recommend using something similar to what I suggested earlier, “[email protected]” to set up the personal profile for the company.

 Once that’s done, you’ll “Create a page” (as Facebook calls it) while logged into that personal profile.
 Once the page is set up, you’ll make at least three trusted people “Admins” of the page: